Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want water uptake — how roots absorb water from the soil — to become a reliable source of marks instead of a vague label on a root diagram.
+Who this is for: Cambridge IGCSE Biology (0610) students who want water uptake in plants — from soil into root hairs and on to xylem — to become reliable marks instead of a vague “roots absorb water” answer.

-What query it owns: how to understand and revise water uptake in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise water uptake in Cambridge IGCSE Biology.

 Key takeaways

-• Water moves across the root cortex cell to cell (through cytoplasm and cell walls) or via the apoplast pathway (cell walls only) until it reaches the xylem.
+• Water passes from cell to cell across the root cortex until it reaches the xylem.

 What is water uptake in Cambridge IGCSE Biology?

-Water uptake is the absorption of water from the soil by plant roots and its movement to the xylem vessels.
-In Cambridge IGCSE Biology (0610) it begins at root hair cells in the root epidermis, where osmosis drives water into the cytoplasm because the cell sap has a lower water potential than the surrounding soil water.
-From there, water travels across the root cortex to the xylem in the centre of the root, ready for upward transport.
+Water uptake is the absorption of water from the soil by plant roots.
+Root hair cells are extensions of epidermal cells that increase surface area for absorption.
+Water enters root hairs by osmosis because the cell sap inside has a lower water potential than the soil water.
+From the root hairs, water moves across the root cortex — from cell to cell — until it enters the xylem vessels, which transport it up the stem.

 You can read the full explanation, worked examples and notes on Tutopiya’s Water Uptake subtopic page before you attempt questions.